 Annual Meeting

 SECTION 5.1.
-An annual meeting of the members of the Corporation shall be held each year on the first Monday in September (Labor Day) at l0:00 a.m., for the purpose of transacting such proper business as may come before the meeting, including the election of Directors.
+An annual meeting of the Members of the Corporation shall be held each year on the first Monday in September (Labor Day) at l0:00 a.m., for the purpose of transacting such proper business as may come before the meeting, including the election of Directors.

 Special Meetings

 SECTION 5.2.
-Special meetings of the members may be called for any purpose.
-On the written request of any person or persons entitled to call a special meeting, including members owning at least five percent (5%) of the voting power of the Corporation, the Secretary of the Corporation shall inform the Board of Directors as to such call, and the Board shall fix a time and place for the meeting.
+Special meetings of the Members may be called for any purpose.
+On the written request of any Person or Persons entitled to call a special meeting, including Members owning at least five percent (5%) of the Voting Power of the Corporation, the Secretary of the Corporation shall inform the Board of Directors as to such call, and the Board shall fix a time and place for the meeting.
 If the Board fails, within twenty (20) days of the request, to fix a time, the meeting shall be held at a time fixed by the Secretary.

 Place of Meetings